GET STARTED | Get Your Fair Cash Offer Today

 We Know Rochester.

 Rochester isn’t just a stop between Buffalo and Syracuse.
-This is the city that gave the world Kodak and the photography industry, the world’s largest Lilac Festival at Highland Park every May, the Eastman School of Music — one of the top conservatories on earth — and a food and arts scene that Visit Rochester calls NYS’s best kept secret.
+This is the city that gave the world Kodak and the photography industry, the world’s largest Lilac Festival at Highland Park every May, and the Eastman School of Music — one of the top conservatories on earth.
 The Genesee River runs through the heart of downtown past High Falls.
-The Park Avenue Arts Festival and Corn Hill Arts Festival — one of New York’s oldest street festivals — draw tens of thousands every summer.
+The Corn Hill Arts Festival — one of New York’s oldest street festivals — draws tens of thousands every summer.

 NCB knows this market.
 We know the difference between a 19th Ward two-family and a Corn Hill Victorian.
 Between a Greece ranch and a Pittsford colonial.
 Between a Penfield estate and an Irondequoit split-level.
 We walk every property in person.
 Cash offer in 24 hours.
 Get started →